gaolu/demo_app/README.md

-# Ruby on Rails Tutorial: first application
+# Ruby on Rails Tutorial: demo application

-This is the first application for the
+This is the demo application for the
 [*Ruby on Rails Tutorial*](http://www.lugao.me/) by [Lu Gao](http://www.lugao.me).